The urgent need for sustainable digital design

 - Server efficiency: Response times and processing overhead, indicating how hard infrastructure works per request

-Benchmarking and Target Setting
+Benchmarking and target setting

 Before optimization, establish baseline measurements.
 A typical website generates 1.76g CO2 per page view, with page weights averaging 2.1 MB.
 High-performing sustainable sites stay under 1 MB per page and 0.5g CO2 per visit.